atolab/zenoh-web/content/docs/manual/abstractions.md

 A computation registered at a specific [key expression](#key-expression).

 This computation can be triggered by a `get` operation on a [selector](#selector) matching this key expression.
-The computation function will receive the selector's properties as parameters.
+The computation function will receive the selector as parameters.

 ---